 David first got involved in sports volunteering at a community doorstep sports session that was taking place in Derby City.
 After showing commitment and excellent delivery along with a great compassion for young people, David was taken on by Ben Rigby as a Sports Coach.
 David is very keen on fitness and nutrition, being qualified to Level 3 Advanced Fitness and Nutrition.
 David also raises funds for charities including Macmillan Cancer Support through long distance running events.
 David was recognised as UK Coaching 'Children's Coach of the Year for 2017.

-Staffordshire development officer
+Staffordshire and Cheshire Development officer

 Youth Engagement Officer

 Gerome first came to Sporting Communities as a young semi-professional footballer wanting to gain some work experience during his off-season.
 Training to be an architect at University, he gained a strong passion for community development and decided to change his career path into the social field.